 1. Faster response times

-70% of respondents from our study say that the biggest benefit of team chat is faster response time.
+70% of respondents from our study say that the biggest benefit of team chat apps is faster response time.
 And this is something that employees worldwide have simply craved for.

 Unanswered calls or emails to your work colleagues can be a huge bottleneck.
 As a matter of fact, Forbes found that 65% of emails are ignored.
 More often than not, it’s one coming from a colleague asking an important question.